 Investment of Funds.
-Any money held in the Improvement Fund, the Bond Fund, the Issuance Expenses Fund, the Improvement Fund and the Rebate Fund will, at the direction of the University, be invested or reinvested by the Trustee in Eligible Investments in accordance with the Trust Agreement.
+Any money held in the Bond Fund, the Issuance Expenses Fund, and the Rebate Fund will, at the direction of the University, be invested or reinvested by the Trustee in Eligible Investments in accordance with the Trust Agreement.